xeflore1/CSE360-XavierFlores/README.md

 # CSE360-XavierFlores
-This repository is to server as the CSE 360 github tutorial.
+This repository is to serve as the CSE 360 github tutorial.